 The 2018/19 academic year marks our 50th Anniversary and we have an amazing weekend (31 May - 2 June) of events planned as the pinnacle of our celebratory year!
 Check out what's on below.

 Remember, if you are a member of our alumni community, make sure that you are registered on York Space and have updated your details then you'll receive a special invitation to purchase your tickets to the Anniverary Dinner at the Merchant Taylors Hall , on what will be wonderful evening.
+Ticket price for the dinner is £30 per person and includes welcome drink on arrival and a glass of wine with your meal.
 To tempt you take a look at the menu below:

 On Friday evening the College will be hosting a reception for any alumni who arrive on this day.
 Join the College Team and current students for drinks and canapes.